Solaire/dev-containers/README.md

 The required packages are defined in the `scripts/install_tools.sh` script.

 ### PHP (Laravel)
 A container for developing PHP applications using the Laravel framework.
+Also includes NodeJS to support inertiajs integration.

 **Includes:**
 - PHP 8.2
 - Laravel 12
 - Composer
+- Node.js v22

 ### Ruby
 Suited for building: webapps using "Rails", static sites with "Jekyll", or general Ruby programming.